Costco’s Operations Management, 10 Decisions, Productivity

 1. Revenue per square foot (Costco warehouse/store productivity)

-2. Stockout rate (inventory management productivity)
+2. Stockout rate (store inventory management productivity)

 References